Héroes Inmortales X: Storylines

 Long time rivals Daga and Australian Suicide first started to cross paths in early 2014, with their first high-profile match taking place at that year's Rey de Reyes ("King of Kings") show.
 At Rey de Reyes Daga successfully defended the AAA World Cruiserweight Championship against Australian Suicide, Argenis and Super Fly.
 In subsequent months the two found themselves on opposite sides of various trios matches as their rivalry intensified.
 At Triplemanía XXII Daga put his championship on the line in a multi-man match that also included Australian Suicide and several other wrestlers.
 During the match Daga eliminated Australian Suicide, but in the end El Hijo del Fantasma pinned Angélico to win the championship.
 Over the following months Daga and Australian Suicide would interfere in each other's matches as a measure of revenge.
 During one run in Australian Suicide threw a steel chair at Daga's face with so much force that it gave Daga a black eye and lacerations to the face.

 The team of Averno and Chessman, also known as Los Hell Brothers won the vacant AAA World Tag Team Championship by defeating the teams of Aero Star/Fénix and Máscara Año 2000 Jr./Villano IV at the Guerra de Titanes show.
 Los Hell Brothers subsequently made several successful title defenses and began bragging about how there were no challengers left for them to deal with, that "no man" could defeat them.
 In the spring of 2016 sisters-turned-rivals Mari Apache and Faby Apache reunited as Mari returned to the tecnico side and started to team up with her sister on a regular basis.
 The two teamed up with their former step-mother Lady Apache and won the women's version of the 2016 Lucha Libre World Cup.
 Around the time of the World Cup Mari and Faby Apache challenged Los Hell Brothers, demanding that they put the tag team championship on the line, a challenge that Averno and Chessman turned down, acting very dismissing and sexist in the process.
 During the July 8 AAA Television taping Averno and Chessman dressed up as a pair of frumpy women as they mocked Los Apaches.
 At the subsequent taping Los Apaches distracted Averno and Chessman during a title defense against Jack Evans and Angélico, which led to Averno and Chessman losing the tag team title.
-Afterwards it was announced that Averno and Chessman had finally agree to face Los Apaches at Triplemanía XXIV.
+Afterwards it was announced that Averno and Chessman had finally agreed to face Los Apaches at Triplemanía XXIV.